Durable Power of Attorney

-I wanted to expand on my first article explaining different types of.
+I wanted to expand on my first article explaining different types of durable power of attorney in Florida.
 Because, in the context of Medicaid planning, a well-written power of attorney document is, in some regard, the most important document of them all.
 What many people do not realize is:

 Many Powers of Attorney Forms Do Not Accomplish Medicaid Planning Goals

 A client may come into my office proudly showing an old power of attorney document put together by their estate planning attorney a decade ago (or even worse: a form document they purchased online) and believe they are covered.
 What many fail to realize is that the durable power of attorney is a one-size-fits-all document.
 A durable power of attorney that works for estate-planning purposes will likely not work for your elder law attorney who needs a more powerful document for Medicaid-planning purposes.
 The reason is: there are certain actions, unique to Medicaid planning, which are often not contemplated by your estate planning attorney (or the form you downloaded off the internet for $150.00).
 If

 these actions are not specifically authorized in the power of attorney document, they cannot be done by the attorney-in-fact.
 In short: some durable power of attorney documents are all but useless for qualifying our clients for Medicaid.

 How to Handle Sibling Disputes Over a Power of Attorney